 The information provided below is designed to help you understand what to do in the event of a tornado.
 Also see links to the right for additional information.

 It is a column of violently rotating winds extending down from a

 thunderstorm cloud and touching the surface of the earth.
 A tornado

 spins like a top and may sound like an airplane or train.

-Before thunderstorms develop, a change in wind direction and an increase
+Before thunderstorms develop, winds change direction and increase

-in wind speed with increasing height creates an invisible, horizontal
+in speed with altitude.
+This creates an invisible, horizontal

 spinning effect in the lower atmosphere.
 Rising air within the